leeh1102/SUP-SAP-SAP-Hackathon-2022/README.md

 # SUP SAP

 A SAP Hackathon project of boosting the hybrid work environment.
 This web application provides a unified platform to maximize the utilization of SAP's amenities by promoting them and encouraging employees to create internal and external social events with the amenities.
-The target users are from any individual employees to a community at SAP
+The target users are from any individual employees to any size of communities at SAP

 ## Getting Started